 According to the American Gas Association, there are more than 74 million natural gas customers currently in the United States.
 That includes Charleston homeowners depending on gas furnaces for heat during the winter.
 While an incredible resource for cooking, keeping warm, and many other applications, natural gas is also highly flammable and gas leaks can place residents at risk for fire and even explosion.
 There are many signs that can indicate your gas furnace is leaking, and understanding how to detect these symptoms and when it’s time to call for professional help is essential to keeping you and your family safe.

-5 Signs of a Gas Leak in Your Charleston Home
+5 Signs of an Emergency Gas Leak in Your Home

 Gas furnaces rely on natural gas to heat your home.
 If your system is older or has been poorly maintained, damaged valves can cause a gas leak to occur in your home.
 It’s important to identify the following signs that can indicate a more serious gas leak in your West Ashley home: